nasa/SMCPy/README.md

 sample() method.
 The output of this process is an approximation of the parameter posterior probability distribution conditional on the data provided.

-The primary sampling algorithm implemented in this package is from the following IEEE article by Nguyen et al.:
+The primary sampling algorithm implemented in this package is an MPI-enabled version of that presented in the following IEEE article by Nguyen et al.:

 > Nguyen, Thi Le Thu, et al. "Efficient sequential Monte-Carlo samplers for Bayesian
 > inference."
 IEEE Transactions on Signal Processing 64.5 (2015): 1305-1319.